jsulam-jhu/EN.580.709/index.md

 1. Intro to course and underdetermined linear systems of equations
 2. Uniqueness and Stability
 3. Greedy Algorithms and their analysis
 4. Basis Pursuit - success guarantees and stability.
-Analysis of ISTA, Convergence.
+Analysis and convergence of ISTA
 5. Intro to statistical learning, sparse linear and logistic regression, variable selection
 6. Lasso generalizations, matrix and spectral sparsity and applications
-7. Dictionary Learning - MOD, K-SVD, Online Dictionarly Learning, Double Sparsity.
+7. Dictionary Learning - MOD, K-SVD, Online Dictionarly Learning, Double Sparsity
-8. Computer Vision Applications: image denoising, inpaing, compression, MCA.
+8. Computer Vision Applications: image denoising, inpaing, compression, MCA
 9. Convolutional sparsity and dictionary learning, and their application
 10. MultiLayer sparsity based deep learning
 11. Project work